spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 The data received in policy input should be used to determine which webhook will be used when sending the request.

 !!! info
-    This section of documentation requires you to be knowledgeable about [Named Webhooks](../../integrations/webhooks.md).
+    This section of documentation requires you have configured at least one [Named Webhook](../../integrations/webhooks.md).
     Consider exploring that part of documentation first.

 The webhook policy accepts multiple configurable parameters: